universal-packages/universal-logger/README.md

 ## Options

 - **`clear`** `boolean`
-  If true the terminal screen will be cleared before the first log entry is printed
+  If true the terminal screen will be cleared before the first log entry is printed.

 - **`categoryColor`** `'BLACK' | 'RED' | 'YELLOW' | 'PURPLE' | 'BLUE' | 'GRAY' | 'DARK' | 'GREEN' | 'AQUA' | 'KIWI'`
   Color scheme to use when printing the logger category